 RootsWeb.com is a free Internet service owned and operated by Ancestry.com.
 It contains millions of records and access to thousands of family trees including mine.
-It also has a very useful gedcom download feature that could save you time and effort – not to mention transcription typos.
 Note – family trees often include erroneous data – look for trees with lots of documentation.

 Excellent resource for locating grave markers, for sharing data, and for contacting someone who may have actually viewed a grave marker you’re interested in.
 You’ll also find a wealth of photos of markers – submitted by those who took the photos and can vouch for their accuracy.
 By joining FindaGrave.com, you can also participate yourself – submitting information and correcting those you find in error (it’s rare, but it happens).
 This is one of my favorite “hangouts”.
 Keep in mind – this is a user-contribution web site, so errors are part of the deal.
 Look for headstone photos that include relevant data (like birth and death dates).

 Over the past eight years, Census Online has grown from 25 links to nearly 40,000 and serves as the internet’s primary starting point for locating online census transcriptions.